-Proposals for new credit-bearing programs, once approved by the chair and dean, are evaluated by the Office for Study Abroad and International Programs for viability and fit with the program overall.
-Approximately 10-16 short-term programs run each summer.
+Proposals for new credit-bearing programs are due on June 1, 2019.
+Once approved by the chair and dean, they are evaluated by the Office for Study Abroad and International Programs for viability and fit with the program overall.
+Approximately 10 short-term programs run each summer.

-For more information about Short-Term Abroad, contact Sharlene Juste at [email protected].
+For more information about Short-Term Abroad, contact Maritheresa Frain and Jennifer Bhiro at [email protected].